iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

 With a spin box, you can either type in a new value or use the up and down arrows to change the value.
 With a dropdown menu, simply click the box to list the options available, and click on the value you would like to set.

-Values that have been changed but not saved are indicated by a * icon.
+Values that have been changed but not saved are indicated by an asterisk (*) icon.
 For example, if you change *Mode* from Voltage to Velocity without saving or refreshing the value, we see

 .. image:: ../_static/control_center_pics/mode_changed.png

 From this point, there are two choices: Save or Refresh.
-Saving sets and saves the new value on the targeted module.
-Refreshing rereads the target module's value, and sets it back into either the spin box or dropdown.

 .. _save_button:

+* **Saving** sets and saves the new value on the targeted module.
 Saving is indicated by the down arrow on the right hand side

 .. image:: ../_static/control_center_pics/save_button.png

+* **Refreshing** rereads the target module's value, and sets it back into either the spin box or dropdown.
 Refresh is indicated by the circular arrow

 .. image:: ../_static/control_center_pics/refresh.png